CARLO ANNONI AWARD 2019

 The Carlo Annoni Award is for theatre plays on gay themes and on diversity in love.

-In the year of fifth centenary of Leonardo Da Vinci we dedicate the Carlo Annoni Prize 2019 to all those who in Italy and in the world fight for having recognized the right to love and against discrimination due to sexual orientation.
+In the year of fifth centenary of Leonardo Da Vinci, who was discriminated for his sexual orientation, we dedicate the Carlo Annoni Prize 2019 to all those who in Italy and in the world fight for having recognized the right to love and against discrimination.

 “Once you have experienced the flight’s flightiness, when you are back on the ground again, you will continue to look at the sky.”
 Leonardo Da Vinci